-And even if you’re shy about adding your own lock to the collection this is a great place to visit with your partner.
+And even if you’re shy about adding your own lock to the collection, this is a romantic and scenic place to visit with your partner.
 The locks are fascinating to look at and symbolize so much hope.
 You can't help but smile when reading all the engravings.

 If chocolate be the food of love

 Okay, so we know it should be 'music' not 'chocolate' but if Shakespeare had ever visited Cologne he might have written that line differently.
 The Schokoladenmuseum is a feast for the senses and will add a touch of sweetness to your time in this romantic city.
 Check ahead for chocolate tasting sessions that pair fine chocolate with coffee, wine, beer, rum and even tequila.

 A tour of the museum is a journey through the history of chocolate right from the Maya and Aztecs, through the Baroque period and into the industrial revolution and onto today's sweet treats.
 There are fascinating displays and even an oversized chocolate fountain you can dip into with wafers.
 And if that gets your taste buds tingling then don't worry: there’s a fantastic café to indulge in and a chocolate shop simply crammed with tempting bars, boxes and jars to take home.

 It's almost impossible to visit Cologne without at least glimpsing the twin spires of the mighty Dom Cathedral.
 The Cologne Cathedral is a stunning example of Gothic architecture and a World Heritage Site.
 Construction was started in 1248 ended in 1880 by which time Lewis Carroll had already dubbed it "the most beautiful of all the churches I have ever seen, or can imagine."